Children love to play with puppets and there are many educational reasons to play with them.

 - Choose a long sock that will cover the arm of the puppeteer.

 - Cut out eyes and a tongue for a snake.
-If that is a bit frightening, make a worm instead.

 - Glue or stitch the eyes and the tongue in place.

 - Googly eyes could be used instead of felt depending on the age of the child involved.
-You’ll want to avoid little pieces that could be pulled off and accidentally eaten if your child is still at that stage of development.
+You’ll want to avoid little pieces that could be pulled off and accidentally eaten if a child is still at that stage of development.

 - Practise putting your hand inside the sock and pinching the end between your thumb and fingers.
 This is where you would want a mouth to be.